 This is a formidable challenge, and completion within 24 hours is a fine achievement that doesn't come easy.
-However you finish this event, you're likely to feel very happy about crossing the finish line with all those mountain ups & downs behind you.
-It's certainly a difficult event to fully prepare for, indeed when else might you scale England's highest mountain in the dark?!
+However you finish this event, you're likely to feel very happy about crossing the finish line with all those mountains behind you.
+It's a tricky event to fully prepare* for, indeed when else might you scale England's highest mountain in the dark?!

 So this is unique, challenging, difficult, fun, and satisfying - all rolled into a 24 hour period.

 For many, climbing Scafell Pike is the most difficult and most worrying part of a 3 peaks challenge.
 Often teams ascend during the hours of darkness, and for this you will either need to be highly proficient with map and compass, or hire a guide to take care of the navigation for you.
-It's not unusual for parties to become lost on Scafell Pike even during the daytime, so imagine what it will be like at night.
-Hard to imagine really, this has to be experienced to be believed, there's no other way.
+Walkers get lost on Scafell Pike even during daytime hikes, so imagine what it will be like at night.
+Hard to imagine isn’t it, this has to be experienced to be believed.
+Call us and book one of our expert guides.

 Climb Scafell guides are very knowledgeable about the area and know the route every step of the way, day or night!
-We have ascended Scafell Pike hundred's of times, often during 3 Peaks Challenge events, so rest assured you're in safe hands.
+We have ascended Scafell Pike hundred's of times, often during 3 Peaks Challenge events, so rest assured you are in safe hands.

 Using a qualified and experienced guide enhances your enjoyment and increases the success rate for participants.